April 14, 2026· By Daniel Shao

 Who Should Use SparkReceipt

-• You don't use Google Sheets (SparkReceipt's own expense dashboard is well-designed)
+- You don't use Google Sheets (SparkReceipt's own dashboard is well-designed)

-• You need the highest possible OCR accuracy and are willing to work with CSV exports
+- You need the highest possible OCR accuracy and you're fine with CSV exports

-• You want a battle-tested app with a large user community
+- You want a battle-tested app with a large community

 Who Should Use ReceiptToSheet